 Linda Haller joined Melbourne Law School in 2006.
 She teaches Legal Ethics and Legal Method and Reasoning.
 Dr Haller has published and spoken widely in Australia and overseas in relation to the professional discipline and regulation of lawyers.
 She is a board member and Treasurer of the International Association of Legal Ethics.
 She was Chief Examiner of the Victorian Bar exam from its inception until 2013.
 Prior to her academic career, Dr Haller practised as a lawyer in Victoria and Queensland.
 Her current research includes an examination of advocates' immunity.

-Dr Wendy Ng is a Senior Lecturer at Melbourne Law School, where she is the Deputy Director of the Competition Law and Economics Network and an Associate Director (China) of the Asian Law Centre.
+Dr Wendy Ng is an Associate Professor at Melbourne Law School, where she is the Director of the Competition Law and Economics Network and an Associate Director (China) of the Asian Law Centre.
 She completed her undergraduate studies (LLB (hons)/BCom) and PhD at the University of Melbourne.
 Her PhD was awarded the University of Melbourne’s Chancellor’s Prize for Excellence in the PhD thesis and the Melbourne Law School Harold Luntz Graduate Research Prize for Best PhD Thesis.
 Wendy also has a LLM from Columbia University.

 Professor Ian Ramsay